Psychedelic/DIP721/README.md

 This standard aims to adopt the EIP-721 to the Internet Computer; providing a simple, non-ambiguous, extendable API for the transfer and tracking ownership of NFTs and expanding/building upon the EXT standard with partial compatibility.

+## 🎓 Specification

+The document for the [DIP-721](docs/spec.md) is available [here](docs/spec.md).

+⚠️ This is an an in-development standard, consider it a work in progress as we finalize details in its design and gather feedback from the community.

 ## 👋 Community

 We'd like to collaborate with the community to provide a better [token standard implementation](docs/spec.md) for the developers on the IC, if you have some ideas you'd like to discuss, submit an issue, if you want to improve the code or you made a different implementation, make a pull request by following our [contribution guideline](#-Contributing), please!